MissVeronica/um-resend-activation/README.md

 # Solution
 um_submit_form_errors_hook_logincheck function is copied for the 'awaiting_email_confirmation' account status and a new error exit for this login error 'awaiting_new_email_confirmation' is created including the addition of UM()->user()->email_pending(); for resending the activation e-mail.

-The new error message is added to the um_custom_error_message_handler function.
+The new error message for 'awaiting_new_email_confirmation' is added to the um_custom_error_message_handler function.